 Leather, being a breathable, durable and stylish material, is often used to make some of the best shoes.
-What sets leather shoes apart from synthetic footwear is that over time they will get broken in and mold themselves to the wearer’s foot.
+What sets leather shoes apart from synthetic footwear is that over time they will soften up and become more comfortable to wear.

 This process takes time, which means that your leather shoes must be built to last.
 The only way to ensure the quality of your footwear’s construction is to put them through physical testing.